Alcampopiano/OpenQuestion/docs/docs/index.md

 # OpenQuestion: An open source survey and reporting platform
-OpenQuestion is a open source and developer focused platform for building surveys and reports.
+OpenQuestion is an open source and developer focused platform for building surveys and reports.

 Surveys and reports can be designed using a GUI and are represented by an underlying and accesible JSON structure.